-Yahoo profit beats estimates as emerging businesses shine
+Yahoo profit beats Wall St., some analysts worry over effect of hack

 Yahoo said on Friday it would not hold a call or webcast after the release of the results, citing the Verizon deal.

-Analysts at Needham & Co said in a note on Tuesday that decision troubled them, given the doubt cast over the Verizon deal by the data hack, as they cut their rating on Yahoo to 'hold' from 'buy'.
+Analysts at Needham & Co said in a note on Tuesday that decision troubled them, given doubts cast over the Verizon deal by the data hack, and they cut their rating on Yahoo to 'hold' from 'buy'.

 For the third quarter ended Sept.
 30, net income attributable to Yahoo rose to $162.8 million, or 17 cents per share, from $76.3 million, or 8 cents per share, a year earlier.